 The idea did not catch on at that time, as you might imagine, and it was more than 100 years later when an Englishman, William Willett, suggested it again in 1907.
 According to one website, “Willett was reportedly passing by homes where the shades were down, even though the sun was up.
 He wrote a pamphlet called “The Waste of Daylight” because of his observations.”
 Willett’s proposal was a tad more complex than the Daylight Saving Time we know today:

 Willett’s proposal eventually lead to the British Summer Time by an Act of Parliament in 1916.
 Clocks were moved one hour ahead of Greenwich Mean Time (GMT) during the summer months.
 The purpose was to conserve energy, a cherished commodity during the first World War.
 The United States followed suit, observing DST for seven months in 1918 and 1919.
-The law was later repealed, however, do to its unpopularity.
+The law was later repealed, however, due to its unpopularity.

 A second World War brought daylight saving time back again by an act of Congress on February 9, 1942.
 To save energy, time was put forward one hour year-round until September 30, 1945.

 From 1945 to 1966, there was no national law concerning Daylight Saving Time.
-Nevertheless, many state and local governments observed DST, and by 1966, more than 100 million Americans were moving the clocks forward and backward based on local ordinance and customs.
+Nevertheless, many state and local governments observed DST, and by 1966, more than 100 million Americans were moving the clocks forward and backward based on local ordinances and customs.
 As the nation become more unified through TV, radio, trains and buses, however, the disparate observance of DST caused serious confusion.

 Enter Congress.
-The Uniform Time Act of 1966 (15 U.S. Code Section 260a) created Daylight Saving Time to begin on the last Sunday of April and to end on the last Sunday of October.
+The Uniform Time Act of 1966 (15 U.S. Code Section 260a) created Daylight Saving Time to begin on the last Sunday of April and end on the last Sunday of October.
 Any area that wanted to be exempt from Daylight Saving Time could do so by passing a local ordinance.
 The law was amended in 1986 to begin Daylight Saving Time on the first Sunday in April.

 Recent Changes to Daylight Saving Time

-If you are old enough to remember the Carter Administration, than you remember the long lines for gas and the 1973 Arab Oil Embargo.
+If you are old enough to remember the Carter Administration, then you remember the long lines for gas and the 1973 Arab Oil Embargo.
 To conserve energy, Congress put most of the nation on extended Daylight Saving Time for two years.
 The change worked, but due to opposition mainly from farming states, the experiment came to an end in 1975.
 The U.S. Department of Transportation studied the results of the extended DST and concluded the following:

 - Daylight Saving Time saves energy: Based on consumption figures for 1974 and 1975, The Department of Transportation says observing Daylight Saving Time in March and April saved the equivalent in energy of 10,000 barrels of oil each day — a total of 600,000 barrels in each of those two years.
 California Energy Commission studies confirm a saving of about one percent per day.